MegaAndi3000/MegaAndi3000/README.md

 # MegaAndi3000

 👋 Hi!
 I'm a Math student who likes to code in his free time.
-And some of my project I might even like to share ;)
+And some of my projects I might even like to share ;)

 ## Github Stats